-This article describes the workflow for accessing ANSYS APDL on the Nimbix platform, for performing a multiphysics analysis.
+This article describes the workflow for accessing ANSYS APDL on the Nimbix Cloud, for performing a multiphysics analysis.
 This article uses the same interface, same workflow as Mechanical APDL (aka Mechanical Classic) that is described in a separate article.
 The focus in this article is to describe the steps for performing a multiphysics analysis in Ansys Mechanical APDL by accessing ANSYS MULTIPHYSICS.

 1. Select the desired ANSYS Multiphysics release from the Compute dashboard